On-Demand Service Architecture

 This topic describes the architecture for on-demand RabbitMQ® for Pivotal Cloud Foundry (PCF).

 For information about architecture of the older, pre-provisioned service, see Deploying the RabbitMQ® Service.

-PCF components, like the Cloud Controller and UAA, run on this infrastructure network.
-On-demand PCF services may require that you host them on a network that runs separately from the PCF default network.
+Pivotal Cloud Foundry components, like the Cloud Controller and UAA, run on this infrastructure network.
+On-demand Pivotal Cloud Foundry services may require that you host them on a network that runs separately from the Pivotal Cloud Foundry default network.
 You can also deploy tiles on separate service networks to meet your own security requirement.

-In PCF v2.1 and later, on-demand services are enabled by default on all networks.
+In Pivotal Cloud Foundry v2.1 and later, on-demand services are enabled by default on all networks.
 Operators can create separate networks to host services in BOSH Director, but doing so is optional.
 Operators select which network hosts on-demand service instances when they configure the tile for that service.

 On-demand services use the dynamically-provisioned service network to host the single-tenant worker VMs that run as service instances within development spaces.
 This architecture lets developers provision IaaS resources for their service instances at creation time, rather than the operator pre-provisioning a fixed quantity of IaaS resources when they deploy the service broker.

 By making services single-tenant, where each instance runs on a dedicated VM rather than sharing VMs with unrelated processes, on-demand services eliminate the “noisy neighbor” problem when one app hogs resources on a shared cluster.
 Single-tenant services can also support regulatory compliance where sensitive data must be compartmentalized across separate machines.